Five things to know about heat exhaustion

 With sun and humidity a factor during summer in Minnesota, we thought it was a good time to talk about ways to keep kids safe in the heat.
-In addition to our quick tips for protecting your kids from dehydration, here are tips on avoiding heat exhaustion.
 We believe in Making Safe Simple, so take a few moments to review these tips!

 - Children adjust more slowly than adults do to changes in environmental heat.
 They also produce more heat with activity than adults and sweat less.
 Sweating is one of the body’s normal cooling mechanisms.
 Children often don’t think to rest when having fun and may not drink enough fluids when playing or exercising.